sonyarouje/ad-b2c-pinger/README.md

 3. Run `docker-compose up`
 4. Test the pinger by sending http request to http://localhost:6420/test

-Note: The source code will get downloaded every time we run `docker-compose up` but the configs and logs are persisted using a volume mount.
+Note: The source code will get cloned every time we run `docker-compose up` but the configs and logs are persisted using a volume mount.